 Identify the boundary curve by replacing the inequality with an equation: \(y = \log(x - 1) - 2\).
-This curve will be the boundary of the region you will graph.
+This curve will help define the region for the inequality.

 Determine the domain of the function \(y = \log(x - 1) - 2\).
 Since the logarithm is defined only for positive arguments, set \(x - 1 > 0\), which means \(x > 1\).

-Since the inequality is \(y \leq \log(x - 1) - 2\), shade the region below or on the curve.
-To confirm which side to shade, pick a test point (for example, \(x=2\)) and check if it satisfies the inequality.
+Since the inequality is \(y \leq \log(x - 1) - 2\), shade the region on the graph that lies below or on the boundary curve.
+This represents all points where \(y\) is less than or equal to the logarithmic expression.

-Draw a solid line for the boundary curve because the inequality includes equality (\(\leq\)), indicating points on the curve are part of the solution.
+Use a solid line to draw the boundary curve because the inequality includes equality (\(\leq\)), indicating points on the curve satisfy the inequality.

 Verified video answer for a similar problem: